Curt Schilling: Draft and minor leagues

-After beginning 1988 with an 8-4 record and a 2.97 earned run average in 21 games with the New Britain Red Sox, he was traded along with Brady Anderson to the Baltimore Orioles for Mike Boddicker on July 29, two days prior to the trade deadline.
+Baltimore Orioles (1988–1990)

 Schilling allowed three runs in seven innings as the starter in a 4-3 win over the Red Sox in his MLB debut at Memorial Stadium on September 7, 1988.
 Orioles manager Frank Robinson said of Schilling's performance, "He showed he doesn't get rattled out there."
 He was the losing pitcher in each of his remaining three starts of 1988, including a season-ending 9-3 defeat to the Toronto Blue Jays at Exhibition Stadium on October 2.

 Schilling earned both his first save and win in 1990.
 The save was the result of not allowing a run in the last 2 1/3 innings of a 6-2 victory over the Minnesota Twins at the Metrodome which was his first Orioles appearance of the year on June 29.
 The win came two weeks later when he pitched two shutout innings in relief in a 7-5 home triumph over the Kansas City Royals on July 11.
 Working exclusively out of the bullpen, he finished the season with a 1-2 record and a 2.54 ERA.

+Houston Astros (1991)

 In a transaction considered by Orioles fans as the worst in team history according to Thom Loverro, Schilling was dealt along with Steve Finley and Pete Harnisch to the Houston Astros for Glenn Davis on January 10, 1991.
 He joined an Astros organization that was for sale and lightening its payroll by going with younger, inexpensive players.

 Schilling was traded to the Philadelphia Phillies for pitcher Jason Grimsley on April 2, 1992.